lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

 glGenerateMipmap(GL_TEXTURE_2D);
 ```

-Finally we can free the data for the raw image data itself:
+Finally we can free the memory for the raw image data itself:

 ```
 stbi_image_free(buf);